sfstoolbox/theory/d_nfchoa/index.rst

-For a circular secondary source distribution with radius :math:`R_0` and point source as Green’s function the 2.5D driving function is given by inserting the spherical expansion coefficients for a plane wave :eq:`plane-wave-spherical-coefficients` and a point source :eq:`point-source-spherical-coefficients` into :eq:`D_circular_25D` as
+For a circular secondary source distribution with radius :math:`R_0` and point source as Green’s function the 2.5D driving function is given by inserting the spherical expansion coefficients for a plane wave :eq:`plane-spherical-coefficients` and a point source :eq:`point-spherical-coefficients` into :eq:`freq-drivingfunction-circular-25d` as

 .. math::
-    :label: D.nfchoa.pw.2.5D
+    :label: freq-drivingfunction-nfchoa-25d-plane

     D_{\text{circular},\,\text{2.5D}}(\phi_0,\w) = -A(\w)
         \frac{2}{R_0} \sum_{m=-\infty}^\infty